HadiElnemr/HadiElnemr/README.md

       - Lyapunov based controllers,
       - LQR, and more.
   - **Autonomous Systems**
+    - Non-linear Control
     - Kalman filter,
     - Bayesian filter,
     - Longitudinal and Lateral controller for autonomous vehicles,
     - Lyapunov controllers again, etc.

+  - Research Project under supervision of Yifan Xie titled "Implementation of a Data-Driven State-Feedback Controller and a Model Predictive Controller for a Self-Stabilizing Bicycle"
+    -

 * I am currently doing my research project in **Data-driven Model Predictive Control**.
 The topic is titled: **Implementation of a Data-Driven Model Predictive Controller for a Self-Stabilizing Bicycle**.